jkeuper/jkeuper.github.io/_posts/2017-09-30-git-bisect.md

 lead_text: 'The good, the bad and the faulty.
 Git bisect to the rescue!'
 ---

-A while ago I was notified something broke in my website.
-I got a tip "You should check it out with _git bisect_" and so I did.
-That was great to learn such a nifty feature of git.
+A while ago someone notified me that my website had broken by a change I made.
+"I got a tip for you!
+You should check it out with _git bisect_" and so I did.
+It was great to learn such a nifty feature of git.
 I shared my experience with some other git users but none of them knew about _git bisect_.

 ## Git bisect
-Git bisect does a [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) through your commit history to help you identify the commit which introduced the faulty behavior, as quickly as possible.
+Git bisect does a [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) through your commit history.
+This way you can identify the commit which introduced the faulty behavior as quickly as possible.

 Let's start!
-First tell git the current situation is not OK and which commit you know for sure the faulty behaviour was not yet present.
+First tell git the current situation is not OK.
+Next you should specify which commit you know for sure the faulty behaviour was not yet present.

 ```console
 $ git bisect start